Association Montessori Internationale (AMI)

 - Montessori is a pre-school system, isn’t it?

-- Aren’t Montessori children free to do whatever they want in the classroom?
+- Aren’t Montessori students free to do whatever they want in the classroom?
 How do you ensure each one gets a fully rounded education?

 - Montessori classrooms look so different.
 Where are the students’ desks?
 Where do teachers stand?